edgeengineer/bp7/README.md

 - High bit error rates
 - Asymmetric data rates

-This Swift package provides a native implementation of BPv7 for Apple platforms, allowing applications to create, process, and manage DTN bundles.
+This Swift package provides a native implementation of BPv7 for Apple, Linux, and Windows platforms, allowing applications to create, process, and manage DTN bundles.

 ## Key Features